 Skyland Farm is a full-service equestrian training center dedicated to the best of care and producing top hunters, jumpers and ponies.
 We have programs suited for all levels from short and long stirrup through to the grand prix level.

-Trainer Denice DeRisio Perry is a United States Hunter Jumper Association Level 1 Certified Trainer and a United States Equestrian Federation R-rated judge in hunters, jumpers and equitation.
+Trainer Denice DeRisio Perry is a United States Hunter Jumper Association Certified Trainer and a United States Equestrian Federation R-rated judge in hunters and equitation.